Jair Amador: Huesca

 On 24 June 2016, Jair signed a two-year contract with Segunda División club SD Huesca.
 He made his professional debut on 20 August, starting in a 0–0 away draw against AD Alcorcón.

 Jair scored his first professional goal on 2 December 2017, netting his team's second in a 3–1 home win against Córdoba CF. He finished the campaign as an undisputed starter, featuring in all league matches and scoring four goals as his side achieved a first-ever promotion to La Liga.

 Maccabi Tel Aviv

 On 7 June 2018, Jair signed a three-year contract with Israeli Premier League side Maccabi Tel Aviv FC.
 In his first season, he helped the club win a domestic double, but only featured regularly in his second, as his side retained the league trophy.

 Zaragoza

 On 19 August 2020, Jair returned to Spain and its second division, after agreeing to a two-year deal with Real Zaragoza.
+On 20 June 2025, after losing his starting spot during the season, he left the club.

+Eibar

+On 22 July 2025, Jair moved to fellow league team SD Eibar on a one-year contract.